New Consumer Behaviour: 82% Will Shop Locally After COVID, However …

 Still, even when consumers buy something online, they would consider the local store as an essential part of their shopping experience.
 Only 17% of consumers prefer to research and buy products online, exclusively.
 74% are hybrid now as they have a shopping preference that includes the local store at one point or another:

 The data suggests that consumers want a real-life experience – in many cases this can only be fulfilled by the store.
-This is even valid for online purchases with every third consumer being in favour of the ability to return an item directly to the store.
+This is even valid for online purchases with every third consumer being in favor of the ability to return an item directly to the store.

 What Will Consumers Do After the Pandemic?